Numerical Accuracy

 Linear Regression Datasets

 Each dataset was run through MIDAS, and the resulting coefficients, standard errors, R-squared, residual SD, and F statistic were compared against the NIST certified values.
-The numbers in the table are LRE values for each category.
-Where a category has multiple parameters, the minimum LRE is shown.
+The numbers in the table are LRE values.
+For datasets with multiple regression coefficients, the minimum LRE across all coefficients is shown.
+The same applies to LRE(SE).
+The minimum is used because it evaluates accuracy based on the least precise estimate.
+R², residual SD, and F statistic are single values for the entire model and are shown as-is.

 DatasetnLRE(Coef.)LRE(SE)LRE(R²)LRE(Resid.
 SD)LRE(F)